 SSH protocol allows changing an account password.
 But many SSH servers, notably the OpenSSH, does not actually allow that.

-If your SSH server allows changing your account password, go to Session > Change Password to request that.
+If your SSH server allows changing your account password, go to Tabs > Change Password to request that.

 Also an SSH server can enforce password change on its own, e.g. in case the previous one expires.
 This can happen during authentication to the server.
 There are two possible methods, both are supported by WinSCP: